samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 - 2017-10-31-typescript-practical-introduction.markdown
 ---

 **TL;DR:** This is a small series on how to build a full-stack TypeScript application using Angular and Nest.js.
 In this first part, you are going to learn how to build a simple API with Nest.js.
 The second part is going to be about the frontend application using Angular.
+[You can find the final code developed throughout this article in this GitHub repository](https://github.com/auth0-blog/nest-restaurant-api).

 {% include tweet_quote.html quote_text="Learn how to develop fullstack @typescriptlang applications with @nestframework and @angular." %}